lahiru94/show-me-the-money/README.md

 - Testing is setup using Vitest.
 Run `npm test` to run the tests.

 ## Containerization
-- Application is containerized using docker compose for the development setup. (no production ready)
+- Application is containerized using docker compose for the development setup. (not production ready)
 - Run `docker compose up` to start the application.
 - This will start the xero mock server, backend and frontend.
 - The webapp will be available at `http://localhost:3002`